-The Shock Doctrine starts with the floods in New Orleans in 2005 and a quote from no less a figure than Milton Friedman, the patron saint of the radical smallstate free-market right: "Most New Orleans schools are in ruins as are the homes of the children who attended them...This is a tragedy.
+The Shock Doctrine starts with the floods in New Orleans in 2005 and a quote from no less a figure than Milton Friedman, the patron saint of the radical small-state free-market right: "Most New Orleans schools are in ruins as are the homes of the children who attended them...This is a tragedy.
 It is also an opportunity to radically reform the education system."
 Which they did, changing a mainly public (ie state) school system to one of charter schools - rather like academies but commercial in nature.

-The rest of the book covers nearly 40 years of change, from Latin American counterrevolutions to the fall of the Berlin Wall, from Russia itself and the rise of oligarchy capitalism to the collapse of the Asian tiger economies and Bush's war on terror.
+The rest of the book covers nearly 40 years of change, from Latin American counterrevolutions to the fall of the Berlin Wall, from Russia itself and the rise of oligarchy capitalism to the collapse of the "the revolutionaries in the Government may want to seize the moment"

+Asian tiger economies and Bush's war on terror.